karolkhoza/toy-robot-simulator/README.md

 Deliverables:

-The solution needs to be delivered in Typescript as a CLI Node.js app.
-Please provide the following in your response:

     ● Github repo containing the code to the solution ● Instructions on how to run the project
     ● All relevant tests